aeyobd/dwarfs/thesis/introduction.md

 # Interpreting tidal signatures {#sec:tidal_theory}

-We know a few examples
+Tidal disruption of dwarfs in the Local Group continues to this day.
+The Magellanic stream, a massive, gas-rich feature emanating from the Magellanic clouds, is believed to arise partially from the MW's tides [@putman+1998; @diaz+bekki2012; @donghia+fox2016].
+Other clear examples of tidal streams include the Sagittarius stream, the Andromeda Giant Southern stream, and the Tucana III stream [e.g., @ibata+gilmore+irwin1994; @ibata+2001;  @li+2018].
+These examples illustrate that hierarchical accretion remains an active process.
+Interpreting such observations relies on simulations of tidal disruption.

-Simulating dwarf galaxies accurately in a cosmological context remains a challenge.
-Cosmological simulations can predict the overall abundance of the most massive dwarf galaxies [e.g., @sawala+2016,] and broadly examine the effects of tides [e.g., @riley+2024].
-However, simulated dwarf galaxies are often near the resolution limit.
-Insufficient resolution can lead to artificial disruption of dwarf galaxies and over-prediction of tidal effects [e.g., @vandenbosch+2018; @santos-santos+2025].
-To address this challenge,  idealized simulations are often used to simulate a single subhalo in an approximate host potential, achieving excellent numerical convergence.
-For instance, the simulations we describe later reach 3 times higher resolution than Aquarius [@springel+2008] at a fraction of the computational cost (400 times fewer particles).
+Cosmological simulations struggle to resolve tidal effects on dwarfs.
+Since many dwarfs are near the resolution limit, they are vulnerable to artifical disruption [e.g., @vandenbosch+2018; @santos-santos+2025].
+To overcome numerical challenges,  idealized simulations model a single subhalo in an analytic host potential, achieving excellent numerical convergence.
+For instance, the simulations we describe later reach the times higher resolution than Aquarius [@springel+2008] with 400 times fewer particles.
 Idealized simulations make numerous simplifications, neglecting mergers, cosmological context, mass assembly, and often baryonic physics [e.g., @hayashi+2003; @bullock+johnston2005; @klimentowski+2009; @ogiya+2019].
 We shall use idealized simulations here to assess tidal effects after infall.

-Conclusions from early work on tidal evolution remain mostly relevant today.
-A galaxy undergoing tidal effects loses most mass near the Lagrange points at pericentre, forms symmetric tidal streams with a velocity gradient, and retains its central structure [@oh+lin+aarseth1995; @piatek+pryor1995; @moore+davis1994; @johnston+spergel+hernquist1995; @read+2006].
+Idealized simulations predict clear properties of tidally disrupting dwarf galaxies.
+Tidally stripped stars form tidal streams---approximately uniform-density stellar tails with a bulk velocity gradient [e.g., @moore+davis1994; @johnston+spergel+hernquist1995; @read+2006].
+Most mass loss happens near pericentre, where tides are strongest.
+However, the central structure of a dwarf galaxy often remains undisturbed [@oh+lin+aarseth1995; @piatek+pryor1995].
+For instance, cuspy CDM halos also are found to be nearly immune to full disruption [@EP2020], but cored dark matter halos may disrupt more quickly [e.g., @penarrubia+2010; @errani+2023a].

-CDM halos also are found to be highly resilient to full disruption [@EP2020].
-In addition, NFW halos evolve along "tidal tracks" [e.g, @PNM2008; @green+vandenbosch2019; @EN2021].
-On the other hand, cored dark matter halos likely disrupt faster [e.g., @penarrubia+2010; @errani+2023a].
+To first order, tidal mass loss peels away the outer energy-layers of a dwarf galaxy.  \citet{drakos+taylor+benson2020, drakos+taylor+benson2022, amorisco2021} showed that tidal effects are nearly entirely described as the removal of particles above a truncation energy [see also @choi+weinberg+katz2009]. @stucker+2023 generalized this idea, creating a model for adiabatic tidal mass loss in an isotropic tidal field.
+They explain the resilience of NFW halos and origin of characteristic "tidal tracks" [as observed in @PNM2008; @green+vandenbosch2019; @EN2021].

-\citet{drakos+taylor+benson2020, drakos+taylor+benson2022, amorisco2021} showed that tidal effects are nearly entirely described as the removal of particles below a certain energy [see also @choi+weinberg+katz2009]. @stucker+2023 generalized this idea, creating a model for adiabatic tidal mass loss in an isotropic tidal field, confirming that an NFW halo is likely unable to be disrupted and explaining the evolution of NFW halos along similar tidal tracks.
+With precise orbital constraints and improved models of the Milky Way potential, recent studies continue to directly probe the dynamical histories of individual dwarf galaxies. \citet{borukhovetskaya+2022, dicintio+2024} both ran simulations tuned to Fornax, showing that this galaxy's stellar component or globular clusters are likely not affected by tides.
+Similarly, @borukhovetskaya+2022a analyzed Crater II, showing that the present-day structure challenging to reconcile with \LCDM{} initial conditions and/or tidal evolution.
+Most relevantly, @iorio+2019 modelled Sculptor, concluding tides likely do not affect the stellar component.

-With precise orbits and a better understanding of the Milky Way potential, recent work continues to directly probe the dynamical histories of individual dwarf galaxies. \citet{borukhovetskaya+2022, dicintio+2024} both ran simulations tuned to Fornax, showing that this galaxy's stellar component or globular clusters are likely not affected by tides. @borukhovetskaya+2022a also used N-body simulations to analyze Crater II, showing that the present-day properties of the galaxy are challenging to reconcile with \LCDM{} initial conditions with tidal evolution.
-Most relevantly, @iorio+2019 conducted simulations of Sculptor, concluding tides likely do not affect this galaxy.
-Our goal is to apply a similar framework to Sculptor and Ursa Minor.
+Building on this body of work, we will use idealized simulations to understand the severity of tidal effects on Sculptor and Ursa Minor.

 ## Tidal and "break" radii {#sec:break_radii}